numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 dtype to signal which Python scalars it can store directly.

-**Implementation:** The pseudo-code implementation for setting a single item in an array from an arbitrary Python object ``value`` is (note that some functions are only defined below)::
+**Implementation:** The pseudocode implementation for setting a single item in an array from an arbitrary Python object ``value`` is (note that some functions are only defined below)::